Demography: History

-Demographic thoughts traced back to antiquity, and were present in many civilisations and cultures, like Ancient Greece, Ancient Rome, China and India.
+Demographic thought traces back to antiquity, and was present in many civilizations and cultures like Ancient Greece, Ancient Rome, China and India.
 Made up of the prefix demo- and the suffix -graphy, the term demography refers to the overall study of population.

-In ancient Greece, this can be found in the writings of Herodotus, Thucydides, Hippocrates, Epicurus, Protagoras, Polus, Plato and Aristotle.
-In Rome, writers and philosophers like Cicero, Seneca, Pliny the Elder, Marcus Aurelius, Epictetus, Cato, and Columella also expressed important ideas on this ground.
+Demography is discussed in the works of Greek thinkers such as Herodotus, Thucydides, Hippocrates, Epicurus, Protagoras, Polus, Plato and Aristotle, and Romans such as Cicero, Seneca, Pliny the Elder, Marcus Aurelius, Epictetus, Cato, and Columella.

-In the Middle Ages, Christian thinkers devoted much time in refuting the Classical ideas on demography.
+In the Middle Ages, Christian thinkers devoted much time to refuting the Classical ideas on demography.
 Important contributors to the field were William of Conches, Bartholomew of Lucca, William of Auvergne, William of Pagula, and Muslim sociologists like Ibn Khaldun.

 One of the earliest demographic studies in the modern period was Natural and Political Observations Made upon the Bills of Mortality (1662) by John Graunt, which contains a primitive form of life table.
 Among the study's findings were that one-third of the children in London died before their sixteenth birthday.
 Mathematicians, such as Edmond Halley, developed the life table as the basis for life insurance mathematics.
 Richard Price was credited with the first textbook on life contingencies published in 1771, followed later by Augustus De Morgan, On the Application of Probabilities to Life Contingencies (1838).

 In 1755, Benjamin Franklin published his essay Observations Concerning the Increase of Mankind, Peopling of Countries, etc., projecting exponential growth in British colonies.
 His work influenced Thomas Robert Malthus, who, writing at the end of the 18th century, feared that, if unchecked, population growth would tend to outstrip growth in food production, leading to ever-increasing famine and poverty (see Malthusian catastrophe).
 Malthus is seen as the intellectual father of ideas of overpopulation and the limits to growth.
 Later, more sophisticated and realistic models were presented by Benjamin Gompertz and Verhulst.

-In 1855, a Belgian scholar Achille Guillard defined demography as the natural and social history of human species or the mathematical knowledge of populations, of their general changes, and of their physical, civil, intellectual, and moral condition.
+In 1855, Belgian scholar Achille Guillard defined demography as the natural and social history of the human species or the mathematical knowledge of populations, of their general changes, and of their physical, civil, intellectual, and moral condition.

-Newell (1988, p.
-4-5) claims that the first major developments in the 20th century, in what was to become formal demography, were made in three papers by Alfred J. Lotka (1907, 1911 (with F.R.
-Sharpe) and 1922 where a Stable Population Model was developed.
-This model was similar to Leonhard Euler's earlier but overlooked modelling which showed how a population with constant fertility and mortality might grow geometrically using a difference equation.
-Under this geometric growth Euler also examined relationships among various demographic indices showing how they might be used to produce estimates when data was missing.
-Lotka (and Sharpe) showed that a closed population (assuming constant both age-specific mortality and fertility) developed along a path leading to a fixed age structure - The Stable Population.
+Newell (1988, pp. 4-5) claims that the first major developments in the 20th century, in what was to become formal demography, were made in three papers by Alfred J. Lotka (1907, 1911 (with F.R.
+Sharpe), and 1922), which developed a Stable Population Model.
+This model was similar to Leonhard Euler's earlier, overlooked modeling, which showed how a population with constant fertility and mortality might grow geometrically using a difference equation.
+Under this geometric growth model, Euler also examined relationships among various demographic indices, showing how they could be used to produce estimates when data were missing.
+Lotka and Sharpe showed that a closed population, assuming constant both age-specific mortality and fertility, developed along a path leading to a fixed age structure - the Stable Population.